-The two main routes you’ll want to consider when buying a budget camera phone are either buying an older flagship from a big manufacturer, or going with a lesser-known maker.
-On this list, we’ve included both options, so while you’ll see familiar handsets from the likes of Apple, Samsung and Google, you can also consider some of the best options from the likes of Motorola, Xiaomi, Honor, Oppo and more.
+Another good option, when your budget is tight, is to buy an older flagship or mid-range phone from a big manufacturer, or go with a lesser-known make.
+On this list, we’ve included both options, so while you’ll see familiar handsets from the likes of Apple, Samsung and Google, you can also consider some of the best options from the likes of Motorola, Xiaomi, Honor, Tecno and more.
+As new phones are introduced in 2025/2026, I expect to see last years models continue to drop in price, making them even more of a bargain for you.

 The best budget camera phones: our quick list